Cooling System – Circulating Water System

 The sea water cooling systems operate at higher flowrates, for example, 130 000 m3/h.
 In general, the energy can be rejected to the atmosphere via cooling towers or directly to the seawater or to a river.

-.
+The cooling towers are devices that reject waste heat to the atmosphere through the cooling of a water stream to a lower temperature.
+Cooling towers are built on places where is scarcity of the water.
 By using cooling towers the cooling water requirement is reduced and only makeup water is to be supplied.
 The cooling towers significantly reduce the cooling water demand but it is achieved at the expense of large capital costs.

 With respect to the heat transfer mechanism employed, the main types are: